-The Graduate School will comply with a student's request for an academic situation change following an alleged sex offense.
+The Graduate School will comply with a student's request for an academic situation change following an alleged sex offense, regardless of whether or not the victim chooses to report the crime to campus and local authorities.
 Possible changes may include transfer to a different class section (if available), arrangements for temporary participation outside the classroom for up to two courses, coordination with the professor for make-up work and an academic plan to meet the course requirements and specific terms outlined within an explained timeline.
 Under extraordinary hardship, arrangements can be made for temporary absence (withdrawal) with arrangement to join a subsequent semester.